Bob 'Bullet' Light's Long Winning RC Race Career

 During early 1991, Bob had enough of constant travel and the demands of being elsewhere every weekend and decided to have more control of his schedule, and left Trinity.
 Bob was not finished national racing and I was fortunate to have him join Power Products, along with James Brown and Gary OBrien.
 Eventually, Power Products and Specialized RC joined to offer battery packs and modified motors, and later simply Power Products again.

 Bob was back on track hard in 1992 where he competed, TQ and won the NORCCA Paved Oval Nationals Enduro class (LARGE asphalt paved oval, 400 laps, Pine Bluff, AR).
 Then on to the 1992 NORRCA Dirt Oval National where Bob was TQ and won in open Sprint (with the new Custom Works dirt Sprint 'Enforcer').
-Due to time contraints as he transitioned to a new job, Bob had one big race and repeated the win in 1993 at the 400 Lap Enduro in Pine Bluff.
+Due to time constraints as he transitioned to a new job, Bob had one big race that year and repeated the win in 1993 at the 400 Lap Enduro in Pine Bluff.

 Bob started racing regularly again about 2010, still competitive in dirt oval.
 Bob continues to race on and off in RC and spends a lot of time iRacing.